 2. Garden Indoors All Year

-If you live in an extreme climates that limit your outside growing months, you can grow a variety of fresh greens year around.
-No dirt under the nails, no back breaking work, no worries about early frost.
+Seriously, if you live in an extreme climate that limits your outside growing months, sprouting seeds is a way to grow a variety of fresh greens year-round.
+No dirt under the nails, no back-breaking work, no worries about early frost.

 5. Shelf Life and Compact Storage